How Cosmetologists Effectively Assess Their Client’s Hair

 So, why do we emphasize this dual assessment method?
 Let’s put it this way, you wouldn't just look at a beautiful painting and assume you understand its value; you'd study its brush strokes, color palettes, and maybe even the artist's intent!
 Similarly, combining visual inspection with a texture test allows you to see the full picture of your client’s hair health, equipping you to recommend the best path forward.

 While simply asking clients about their hair routine or applying products might shed some light on their preferences, it really pales in comparison to this more comprehensive approach.
-It's like knowing the weather based solely on how someone is dressed—sure, it gives you clues, but it doesn’t provide a complete forecast.

 Final Thoughts: Tailoring Recommendations with Confidence